Coronary Artery Bypass Surgery

 During heart valve repair surgery, the surgeon threads a small catheter containing an expandable balloon into the heart and places it next to the affected valve.
 The surgeon then expands the balloon to stretch the valve open and separate its leaflets.
 This allows for improved blood flow at the completion of the surgical procedure.

 Heart valve replacement is a better option when damage to the heart valves is extensive.
 Typically, this involves open heart surgery where the surgeon removes the diseased valves from inside of your heart and sews a new artificial heart valve in its place.
 Occasionally, the cardiac surgeon can complete this procedure without having to open up the chest.
 In this minimally invasive surgery, the cardiac surgeon makes a small incision near the breastbone and under the muscle of the right side of the chest.

 Discuss the Risks and Benefits of These Procedures with Your Cardiologist

 As with all surgeries, coronary artery bypass, heart valve repair, and heart valve replacement all carry risks and benefits.
-Our cardiology team will explain the procedure in detail and answer any questions before scheduling your specific surgery.
+Our heart team will explain the procedure in detail and answer any questions before scheduling your specific surgery.